 - “I know we disagree on this topic, but it doesn’t make it okay for you to belittle me”

 - “We never get anywhere in our discussions on this issue.
 Let’s shelve it for now”

 - “Yes, we surely need to talk about this but the dinner table isn’t the best place for it”

 Everyone has a different way of dealing with their emotions.
 If you rant about your problems to your partner and they immediately take it upon themselves to fix all of them, there could be a mismatch.
 Maybe you just wanted to be heard, instead of having it seem like you’re incapable of dealing with your own problems.

 If you’re upset and your partner reacts in the wrong way, healthy boundaries in your relationship will make sure that never happens again.
 Imagine this: you’re swamped with work and your partner has started talking about issues they’re facing, expecting you to listen regardless of how busy you are.
 It’s one of the unhealthy examples of emotional boundaries you and your partner must avoid.

 “Being emotionally vulnerable with each other is an integral aspect of any romantic partnership, which is why this is among the most crucial boundaries to set in a relationship.
 The notions of vulnerability can be very different for different people and you need your partner to be a collaborator and not a challenger of your understanding of emotional intimacy and vulnerability.
 Clearly defined emotional boundaries can facilitate the right kind of collaboration,” says Dr Bhonsle.

 You could gently tell them that this isn’t the best time for you to discuss these things and set a healthy boundary on how you two deal with your emotions in the process.
-Your emotional baggage is not your partner’s responsibility!
+Your emotional baggage is not your partner’s responsibility and vice versa.